 There are also strict rules regarding fouls in boxing, such as hitting below the belt, hitting after the bell, head-butting, and biting.
 These fouls can result in point deductions or even disqualification, as they are seen as both dangerous and unsportsmanlike.

 To ensure a level playing field, boxers are also required to weigh in before the fight to ensure they meet the weight class requirements.
 There are several different weight classes in boxing, ranging from flyweight (up to 112 pounds) to heavyweight (over 200 pounds).
-This helps to ensure that fighters of similar size and weight are pitted against each other.
+This helps to ensure that fighters of similar size and weight are matched against each other.

 In addition to these basic rules, various state athletic commissions also have their own regulations governing boxing events.
 These can include rules regarding the size of the ring, the number of rounds, and the use of certain types of equipment.
 For example, some states require fighters to wear headgear during amateur bouts.